coniferconifer/ESP32-seismometer/README.md

 The simulation result is not bad by chance.

 The real earth quake was observed as IFf=2.65 in 23:34 2022-3-31 JST.
-According to JMA, its epicenter was Kamekoka city , Kyoto pref.
+According to JMA, its epicenter was Kameoka city , Kyoto pref.
 The magnitude was 4.3. https://www.data.jma.go.jp/multi/quake/quake_detail.html?eventID=20220331233814&lang=en

 Reported Shindo by JMA's observatory near my home  was 2 which is trancated from Shindo (Instrumental seismic intensity scale )  , corresponding to 1.5 =< IfF < 2.5.